Are you teaching STEM right? I’m willing to bet you’re not.

 2.)
 It Has an Intentional Connection between the Standards, Lesson Design, and Assessment

 Since it is integrated, everything needs to be cohesive.
-That means teachers need to really unpack standards, work backwards when planning, and make sure that each standard among those content areas are assessed in and through each other.
+That means teachers need to really unpack standards, work backward when planning, and make sure that each standard among those content areas are assessed in and through each other.

 3.)
 It’s Based Around Really Deep Questioning.